micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 1. Inherits CreateOfTheNight object.
 2. Makes use of the constructor function
 3. Updates the speak function to do something different than CreatureOfTheNight
-4. Add 1 or more creative, additinal features to your creature
+4. Add 1 or more creative, additional features to your creature

 *Share*